parmes/parmes/solfec/user/body.rst

   * solfec -- obj is created for this SOLFEC object

   * kind -- a string: 'RIGID', 'PSEUDO_RIGID', 'FINITE_ELEMENT' or
     'OBSTACLE' describing the kinematic model.
-See :numref:`body-kind`.
+See :numref:`body-kind` and the :ref:`Kinematics page <solfec-theory-kinematics>`.

   * shape (emptied) - this is can be a CONVEX/MESH/SPHERE/ELLIP object, or a list [obj1, obj2, ...],
     where each object is of type CONVEX/MESH/SPHERE/ELLIP.
 If the kind is 'FINITE_ELEMENT',